 Understanding goat behavior will eliminate some of the potential problems that occur with stubbornness in goats.
-By having a better understanding why they act a certain way, you will better know how to treat them and how to work with them, this will make for a much more rewarding experience and eliminate the frustration.
+By having a better understanding of why they act a certain way, you will better know how to treat them and how to work with them.
+This will make for a much more rewarding experience and eliminate the frustration.
 Some breeds just have naturally better temperaments than others, you can read about various goat breeds and their temperaments here.

 Goats tend to get along with most other animals.
-Cows and goats in the same pasture and pen work well because goats eat the most plants that cows won’t and cows eat the inferior hay that goats won’t eat.
+Cows and goats in the same pasture and pen work well.
+This is because goats eat most of the plants that cows won’t.
+Cows eat the inferior hay that goats won’t eat.
 This combination is a great way to reduce feed costs, there is little to no waste.
-Goats are easy prey for predators and for this reason a lot of farmers will place donkeys in the pen with their goats.
+Goats are easy prey for predators.
+For this reason, a lot of farmers will place donkeys in the pen with their goats.

 Social Skills in the Herd